docsifyjs/docsify/README.md

 ## Browser Support

-Modern browsers and Internet Explorer 9+.
+Modern browsers and Internet Explorer 10+.

 ## Showcase
 These open-source projects are using docsify to generate their sites.
-Pull requests welcome : )
+Pull requests welcome :blush:

 - [Snipaste](https://docs.snipaste.com/) - A new way to boost your productivity.
 - [puck](https://puck.zz173.com/) - A small & magical php framework.